jericholab/rdl/Design Overview/Design Overview - Hall Effect Current Sensor.md

 - To make a measurement, a single conductor must pass through the core.
 If both the supply and return conductors pass through, the sensor will measure a value near zero, since the two electrical fields will cancel each other.
 - The TAMURA design is NOT a clamp.
 The cable has to be securely disconnected from the source and passed through the core.
 - The maximum size of wire gauge that can fit into the TAMURA core is limited.
 The cable – with its insulation – must fit into an 8mm x 15mm rectangular opening.
 - The module can work from -20 to 80°C. Therefore, in most cold climates, there is no need to add a heating module.
 The rest of the components such as the voltage regulator can also tolerate those temperatures.
-In the near future, the module will be tested at -40°C.
+In the near future, the module accuracy will be tested at -40°C.
-- According to TAMURA specifications, the sensor accuracy at nominal current (i.e., 50A DC) is ±1%.
+- According to TAMURA specifications, the sensor accuracy at nominal current (i.e., 50A DC) and nominal temperature is ±1%.
 However, this is dependent on a high accuracy voltage supply: 5V ± 2%.
 For this reason, a voltage regulator must be integrated on-board.
 - The TAMURA sensor has 3 pins: voltage (VCC), ground (GND), signal (SIG).
 The signal data is an analog 0-5V signal.
 This signal can be read by the analog channels of the RDL RevE2.
 The sensor can read positive and negative DC currents.
 Positive currents go from the reference voltage (V_ref) to 5V.
 Negative currents go from the reference voltage to 0V.
 - The TAMURA consumes up to 15mA, which causes a voltage drop on the power supply cable.
-This is the second reason (beside accuracy) why the voltage regulator subcircuit is essential.
+This is the second reason - beside accuracy - why the voltage regulator subcircuit is essential.
 For the signal cable, the current is much reduced, reducing significantly the voltage drop.
-The RDL can therefore measure the signal directly.
+The RDL can therefore measure the signal directly with its ADS1115 chip.

 VOLTAGE REGULATOR TPS630701

 - To supply a high accuracy 5V line to the current sensor, the TPS630701 chip (buck-boost converter with switch current) is used.
-- The circuitry around the TPS is based on the manufacturer recommendation presented in the specification sheet.
+- The circuitry around the TPS630701 is based on the manufacturer recommendation presented in the specification sheet.
 - A large number of decoupling capacitors are added on the input and output of the TPS63070.
 - This chip has two operation modes: PFM mode (Pulse Frequency Modulation) and PWM (Pulse Width Modulation).
 One mode is more efficient, the other is more accurate.
 The PWM mode has a +1/-3% accuracy, which is insufficient for the need of the TAMURA sensor.
 The PFM mode achieves a +/-1% accuracy, which is the minimum requirement for the TAMURA sensor.
 To activate the PFM mode, the pin ‘PS/SYNC’ is pulled high.
 - For TPS63070, the accuracy of the output depends on the accuracy of the feedback resistor.